awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing.md

-# Running a simple automation<a name="automation-working-executing"></a>
+# Run an automation<a name="automation-working-executing"></a>

-The following procedures describe how to run a simple AWS Systems Manager automation using the Systems Manager console and AWS Command Line Interface \(AWS CLI\)\.
-The automation runs in the context of the current AWS Identity and Access Management \(IAM\) user\.
-This means that you don't need to configure additional IAM permissions as long as you have permission to run the runbook, and any actions called by the runbook\.
-If you have administrator permissions in IAM, then you already have permission to run this automation\.
+When you run an automation, by default, the automation runs in the context of the AWS Identity and Access Management \(IAM\) user who initiated the automation\.
+This means, for example, if your IAM user account has administrator permissions, then the automation runs with administrator permissions and full access to the resources being configured by the automation\.
+As a security best practice, we recommend that you run automation by using an IAM service role that is known in this case as an *assume* role that is configured with the AmazonSSMAutomationRole managed policy\.
+You might need to add additional IAM policies to your assume role to use various runbooks\.
+Using an IAM service role to run automation is called *delegated administration*\.

+When you use a service role, the automation is allowed to run against the AWS resources, but the user who ran the automation has restricted access \(or no access\) to those resources\.
+For example, you can configure a service role and use it with Automation to restart one or more Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
+Automation is a capability of AWS Systems Manager\.
+The automation restarts the instances, but the service role doesn't give the user permission to access those instances\.

+You can specify a service role at runtime when you run an automation, or you can create custom runbooks and specify the service role directly in the runbook\.
+If you specify a service role, either at runtime or in a runbook, then the service runs in the context of the specified service role\.
+If you don't specify a service role, then the system creates a temporary session in the context of the user and runs the automation\.

 **Note**
-For information about how to run an automation that uses an IAM service role or more advanced forms of delegated administration, see [Running automations by using different security models](automation-walk-security.md)\.
+You must specify a service role for automation that you expect to run longer than 12 hours\.
+If you start a long\-running automation in the context of a user, the user's temporary session expires after 12 hours\.

+Delegated administration ensures elevated security and control of your AWS resources\.
+It also allows an enhanced auditing experience because actions are being performed against your resources by a central service role instead of multiple IAM accounts\.

+**Before you begin**
+Before you complete the following procedures, you must create the IAM service role and configure a trust relationship for Automation, a capability of AWS Systems Manager\.
+For more information, see [Task 1: Create a service role for Automation](automation-permissions.md#automation-role)\.

+The following procedures describe how to use the Systems Manager console or your preferred command line tool to run a simple automation\.

 ## Running a simple automation \(console\)<a name="automation-working-executing-console"></a>